openstax/css-coverage.js/README.md

     genhtml ./css.lcov --output-directory ./coverage

-## "Can I test Coverage of an entire Website?"
+### Can I test Coverage of an entire Website?

 You can generate CSS coverage of a website by providing a URL instead of a local file in the `-h` command line argument.

 **TODO:** Write an example using [CasperJS](http://casperjs.org)

-# "Can I run it with mocha, Jasmine, QUnit?"
+## Can I run it with mocha, Jasmine, QUnit?

 Yep!
 It integrates with [BlanketJS](http://blanketjs.org/) so you can see LESS/CSS coverage as well as JavaScript coverage.